pietrofranceschi/HomogenMSI/README.md

 # HomogenMSI
-This package provides a reference implementation of our algorithm for drug homogeneity assessment in a given MSI data.
+This package provides a reference implementation of our algorithm for drug homogeneity assessment in ion images extracted from MSI datasets.

 # Installation